 When it comes to your bathroom, there’s lot of factors to consider when it comes to flooring materials.
 Being as it’s the wettest room in your house, your selection needs to be a material that can handle moisture, but also something that will prevent slipping while still being easy to clean.
 Other helpful factors in determining which material works best include the number of people using the bathroom and your budget.
-In this blog, we’ll break down the best and worst bathroom flooring materials and the reasons why.
+Allow us to break down the best and worst bathroom flooring materials and our reasons why.

 With concrete, you can choose between tiles or solid concrete.
 Concrete makes sense because of its durability and because it can be sealed to keep water out.
 It’s an easy material to maintain and can be stained to the color of your choosing.
 It is resistant to moisture, staining and reduces allergens.
 Bear in mind that it may require resealing on occasion.

 If your heart is set on linoleum in your bathroom, opt for sheets which come in rolls and are trimmed to the bathroom’s size.
 There are no seams which can allow moisture to penetrate, causing warping.
 If you go this route, be sure to have a reputable contractor do the installation because if it’s done incorrectly, sheeted linoleum can have the same problems as linoleum tiles.
 Sheeted linoleum is desirable in a bathroom because it’s generally able to assist in cutting back on the amount of pathogens found in a bathroom.

 There are many reasons that ceramic tiles are a favored bathroom material; they are long-lasting and non-porous.
 Plus, they come in oodles of designs.
 Just watch out, because certain ceramic tiles can be slippery.
 Grout lines have to be sealed in order minimize staining.